nrs-org/novelslop/content/vol_01/chap_14.typ

   deadly glare straight to her face.
 "I'll get revenge for this" was what it probably means.

-  "Anyway, since you've introduced yourself and all, I'm Setoguchi Hina, glad to meet you."
+  // ABSOLUTE BRAINROT ONE OF THE SEVEN SAGES OF #621 "Anyway, since you've introduced yourself and all, I'm Setoguchi Hina, glad to meet you."
 Hina redirected her gaze to the whole group, "You girls are all first years, right?"